-We’ve identified Cloud66 as one of the leading Ruby platform-as-a-service companies.
-For any developer or system administrator, they will help making your life extremely easy for a little reasonable amount.
+We've identified Cloud66 as one of the leading Ruby platform-as-a-service companies.
+For any developer or system administrator, they will help to make your life extremely easy for a little reasonable amount.
 Cloud66 has a system that takes your application and automatically deploys it to the cloud by creating new servers, setting them up and so forth.

-Not only does it do that, it also helps you to scale your application easily.
+Not only does it do that, but it also helps you to scale your application easily.
 With the click of a button, you can have a load balancer.
 With the click of another button, you can increase or decrease your backend Ruby application servers.
 With another few clicks, you can scale your database with master-slave replication without making any configuration changes.

-With Cloud66, you can save hours and it only costs you $9 per server per month plus your cloud server charges (which you were going to pay for anyways).
-If you’re looking to learn how to use it and develop, Cloud66 has a free plan so that you can deploy your Ruby application in the development environment for free.
+With Cloud66, you can save hours and it only costs you $9 per server per month plus your cloud server charges (which you were going to pay for anyway).
+If you're looking to learn how to use it and develop, Cloud66 has a free plan so that you can deploy your Ruby application in the development environment for free.
 All you need to pay for is your cloud computing expenses.

-As our cloud computing platform continues to grow, we will continue to add partnerships to companies which make using our cloud computing platform even easier.
-Now, anyone can host their application on the cloud by leveraging our cloud computing platform which gives the best value per dollar in the industry and Cloud66’s easy-to-use method of deploying Ruby applications on the cloud.
+As our cloud computing platform continues to grow, we will continue to add partnerships to companies that make using our cloud computing platform even easier.
+Now, anyone can host their application on the cloud by leveraging our cloud computing platform which gives the best value per dollar in the industry and Cloud66's easy-to-use method of deploying Ruby applications on the cloud.